sewebb/iis-styleguide/src/molecules/continue-video-guide/readme.md

-# Sticky guide
+# Continue Video Guide

-This component is dependent on the [Video Guide Component](/components/detail/video-guide) and is only visible if the vdeoplayer has a saved timestamp in sessionStorage
+This component is dependent on the [Video Guide Component](/components/detail/video-guide) and is only visible if the video player has a saved timestamp in sessionStorage